 Тhe Law on Youth states that an agency for youth may be established for the purposes of implementing youth programmes, in accordance with the European Union youth programmes.
 A distinct national agency dedicated only to youth programmes has not been formed yet.
 However, the Foundation Tempus is the National Erasmus+ agency in RS responsible for the implementation of both the education and youth components of the Erasmus+ Programme.

-The Ministry of Youth and Sport is in charge of monitoring and evaluating policy results defined by the National Strategy for Youth 2015-2025.
-The monitoring of the implementation of the National Youth Strategy and its Action Plans is planned to be conducted at regular intervals (monthly, quarterly and annually), depending on the type of activity, and on the deadlines set for their implementation.
-Likewise, the evaluation should be conducted regularly, once a year, using different sources of information, on the basis of the indicators set in the Strategy and its Action Plan.
+The Ministry of Tourism and Youth is in charge of monitoring and evaluating policy results defined by the National Strategy for Youth 2023–2030.
+The monitoring of the implementation of the National Youth Strategy and its Action Plans is planned to be conducted at regular intervals, monthly, quarterly or annually, depending on the type of activity and on the deadlines set for their implementation.
+Likewise, the evaluation should be conducted regularly, once a year, using different sources of information, on the basis of the indicators set in the Strategy and its Action Plans.

-Furthermore, the Ministry of Youth and Sport publishes an analysis on youth-related subjects such as youth employment, health, activism, etc., among them Survey on position and needs of youth in the Republic of Serbia that has been conducted annually since 2010.
-The annual survey mentioned above aims to evaluate the current situation in the areas of strategic interest for young adults as defined in the National Youth Strategy and according to the Eurostat youth policy indicators.
+Furthermore, the Ministry in charge of youth publishes analyses on youth-related subjects such as youth employment, health, activism, etc. It includes the Survey on the position and needs of young people in the Republic of Serbia that has been conducted annually since 2010.
+The annual survey aims to evaluate the current situation in the areas of strategic interest for young adults as defined in the National Youth Strategy and according to the Eurostat youth policy indicators.